markwcodes/echoserver-k8s/README.md

 ## Setup

 1. Install the cert-manager CRDs and resources following [this guide](https://cert-manager.io/docs/installation/).
-2. Enter your DO key in `do-secret.yml`
+2. Enter your DigitalOcean access key in `do-secret.yml`
 3. Deploy with `kubectl -n echo-server apply -f .`